 The Integrate component addresses directly the particular challenges faced by heliophysics research, an inherently multidisciplinary science, in terms of both the range of topics within its subfields and in its interfaces with physics, chemistry, astronomy, and planetary and Earth science.
 A "system science" approach fosters the potential for breakthrough science at the interfaces of these disciplines.
 At modest cost, the combination of diverse space- and ground-based assets maximizes their multiscale potential for understanding the solar and space physics system as a whole, as recently demonstrated by the Whole Heliospheric Interval in 2008.
-Furthermore, the development of connections between heliophysics and these related scientific disciplines strengthens insight into shared, fundamental physical processes.
+Furthermore, the development of connections between heliophysics and these related scientific disciplines strengthen insight into shared, fundamental physical processes.
 The decadal survey committee recommended several implementations at NASA to meet these goals, including support for dedicated laboratory experiments, the strengthening of ties between relevant NASA divisions, and further efforts to coordinate observational data from diverse instruments.
-Experimental studies in the laboratory are a vital complement to modeling and observation in solar and space physics, probing fundamental plasma physical processes and producing chemical and spectroscopic measurements that support satellite measurements and atmospheric models, and the has historically supported such projects through existing funding programs.
+Experimental studies in the laboratory are a vital complement to modeling and observation in solar and space physics, probing fundamental plasma physical processes and producing chemical and spectroscopic measurements that support satellite measurements and atmospheric models, and the HPD has historically supported such projects through existing funding programs.
 The decadal report recommended that NASA should join with NSF and DOE to establish a formal multi-agency program on laboratory plasma astrophysics and spectroscopy, with an expected NASA contribution ramping from $2 million per year in order to obtain unique insights into fundamental physical processes.
-In addition, multidisciplinary collaborations between NASA's and the Astrophysics, Planetary Sciences, and Earth Sciences Divisions should be encouraged for the potential for mutual benefit.
+In addition, multidisciplinary collaborations between NASA's HPD and the Astrophysics, Planetary Sciences, and Earth Sciences Divisions should be encouraged for the potential for mutual benefit.
 Finally, coordinated investigations synthesizing data from diverse space- and ground-based instruments are likely to be a crucial element of future breakthrough science and to provide new pathways for translating scientific knowledge into societal value.
 It is recommended that NASA should expand efforts to coordinate with NSF and other agencies to take advantage of the synergy gained by such multiscale observations.